 He was called to the Bar of England and Wales in 1979.
 He was appointed a KC in 1997.
 He practised at Monckton Chambers until 2012.
 He is a member of the Luxembourg Bar.

-He is willing to accept instructions for advisory work, as an arbitrator, and as an expert witness.
+He accepts instructions for advisory work, as an arbitrator (see separate arbitration page), and as an expert witness.